angelinaz6575/sep10-freedom-project/prep/content.md

 But other than computers, there is much more software and technologies out there that helps us in the business field.
 Lets explore!

-## Part A: Existing technology/software
+## Part A: Existing software and hardware
  * I searched up "technologies used in business fields" and this is what came up for existing softwares/technologies.
    * [https://uk.indeed.com](https://uk.indeed.com/career-advice/career-development/what-are-business-technologies)